Last month was Black History Month and Kindred is one of the two books written by African American authors that I had decided to read.

 I found the story between Dana and her husband great, as it allowed the reader to get the opinion of a white person and a black person.
 Sometimes people who are not affected by discrimination, don’t understand the issues that well and this divide was illustrated in the book.

 There were so many small details in the book, which is where I think one can recognise the benefit of an #ownvoices author.
 For example: why Biblical names were given to some of the children and a black person’s opinion on Gone With The Wind and Robinson Crusoe.

 There were some ableist slurs, such as ‘retarded’ and ‘crazy’.

 All in all

 This book was a big surprise for me.
 I wasn’t expect such good quality in a book written in the 70’s, and this taught me not to judge a book by the publishing date.
-The combination of time travelling and analysing racism in different time periods was excecuted perfectly.
+The combination of time traveling and analysing racism in different time periods was executed perfectly.
 Huge recommendation!

 Trigger warnings: rape, physical abuse, ableism, racism, n-word